-Our Russian potato vareniki recipe makes the boiled Russian dumplings stuffed with rustic mashed potato and caramelised onion that my baboushka used to make for family meals, particularly for Russian Christmas, Russian Easter, and the seemingly never-ending Sunday lunches that turned into dinners.
+Our Russian potato vareniki recipe makes the boiled Ukrainian and Russian dumplings stuffed with rustic mashed potato and caramelised onion that my Odessa-born grandmother used to make for family meals.
+Especially for the Orthodox Christmas and Easter, and the seemingly never-ending Sunday lunches that turned into dinners.

 You could also consider a one-off donation or becoming a regular donor to our original Cambodian culinary history and cookbook on the Patreon platform or you could purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this Russian potato vareniki recipe.